Campus is open and is operating normally

 - this webpage

 While the university does not issue alerts when campus is closed due to severe weather, the university does not issue alerts for severe weather such as tornados, flooding or dangerous lightning.
 For this information, students and employees should rely on local media and the National Weather Service.

 Text message alerts

 Students are automatically subscribed to emergency text messages and can view/edit their cell phone number at Enroll and Pay.

-The university benefits from having its own on-campus law enforcement department -- the KU Public Safety Office.
+The university benefits from having its own on-campus law enforcement department, the KU Police Department.
 This office is responsible for the Lawrence campus and often works in conjunction with the Lawrence Police Department.

-The KU Public Safety Office maintains a 24-hour operation, employing commissioned law enforcement personnel, noncommissioned security officers and 911 dispatchers.
-Uniformed officers patrol the campus on foot, on Segways and in marked police cars.
+The KU Police Department maintains a 24-hour operation, employing commissioned law enforcement personnel, noncommissioned security officers and 911 dispatchers.
+Uniformed officers patrol the campus on foot, and in marked police cars.
 The department also monitors closed-circuit cameras located in parking lots and public areas throughout campus, including all major residence halls.